Harshvardhan21052/Availability-Scheduler-Project/README.md

 # Availability Scheduler

+Coordinating a meeting time across a group almost always ends up as a long WhatsApp thread — everyone throws out their availability in different formats, someone misses a message, and the back-and-forth takes longer than the meeting itself.
+Availability Scheduler eliminates that entirely.
+Each person marks the slots they are busy on a given day, and the app automatically computes every window where the entire group is simultaneously free — no thread, no guessing, no back-and-forth.
-A full-stack scheduling application that allows users to mark their unavailable time slots and find common free windows across multiple people.
-Built with a **Spring Boot REST API** backend and a **native Android** client following industry-standard architecture patterns.
+Built with a **Spring Boot REST API** backend and a native **Android** client following industry-standard architecture patterns.

 ---
 ## Screenshots